soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 8-04 Process Control Measures.* ::

 (a) Routine system monitoring.
-An owner must designate a responsible person as defined in § 8-02 of this Chapter to monitor each cooling tower system at least weekly while such system is in use.
+An owner must designate a responsible person as defined in 24 RCNY § 8-02 to monitor each cooling tower system at least weekly while such system is in use.

    (1) The responsible person must enter on a written or electronic checklist provided and maintained by the owner all visual observations of the cooling tower system and associated equipment.